The Serengeti & the Migration

 This blog post is a quick summary.
 If you want greater detail then download our free Insiders Guide to the Wildebeest Migration.
 You’ll find the link at the bottom of the page.

 Why they do this, and when, all depends on the rains….

 November to December – the arrival of the short rains

-The cycle begins in the sweet grass plains in the southern part of the Serengeti….The short rains begin in November to mid-December, prompting the migration back south to the south-western part of the Serengeti where the animals will be able to enjoy these short sweet grass plains.
+The cycle ”begins” in the sweet grass plains in the southern part of the Serengeti….The short rains begin in November to mid-December, prompting the migration back south to the south-western part of the Serengeti where the animals will be able to enjoy these short sweet grass plains.
 Long columns of wildebeest and zebra are trailed by opportunistic predators.
 If it’s action you’re after then this could be one of the best times for you to witness the Wildebeest Migration.

 Mid December to March – Southern Serengeti Plains